Manafia-Development/Manafia-Factions/README.md

 ## Installation

+Install Vault, EssentialsX and Lunar-API if you wish to enable Lunar integration.

 After the plugin is compiled, the final jar will be located in the ``/target`` directory.
 Take the *non-shaded* jar and upload that into your servers ``/plugins`` folder.